MareiLu/ess-study-project/README.md

 # Strategy

-## 3. How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?

-  B. Digital divide question
-  “Are younger people more politically competent because of greater media consumption, or despite lower political trust?”

-  – Contrasts age groups on polcmpl controlling for polintr, trstplt

-  C. Cross-country differences in the age gap
-  “Is the age gap in political efficacy larger in countries with low political trust overall?”

-  – Interaction: agea × cntry, with country-level mean trstplt as contextual variable

 ## Zeitplan für B
 - research question is clear and testable:
 > “Are younger people more politically competent because of greater media consumption, or despite lower political trust?”